Five Nights at Freddy's 2: Release and reception

 On September 13, 2014, Five Nights at Freddy's developer Scott Cawthon posted a teaser image for a sequel to the original on his webpage.
 In October 2014, a trailer was launched and the game was posted onto Steam Greenlight, with a demo being available shortly afterwards.
 Five Nights at Freddy's 2 was released on November 10, 2014 for Windows through Steam, ahead of the planned release date of December 25.
 Ports for Android and iOS were released on November 12 and 20 of the same year.
 Versions for Nintendo Switch, PlayStation 4, and Xbox One were released on November 29, 2019 alongside the first, third, and fourth games.
-Following the success of the Five Nights at Freddy's film, an adaptation of Five Nights at Freddy's 2 is in production and is set to be released on December 5, 2025.
+Following the success of the Five Nights at Freddy's film, an adaptation of Five Nights at Freddy's 2 began production and was released on December 5, 2025.

 Five Nights at Freddy's 2 received "mixed or average" reviews according to review aggregator website Metacritic.
 Some critics recommended it to fans of the first game.
 TouchArcade felt that the game was superior to its predecessor, saying that it made new innovations on gameplay and improved the story.
 Destructoid said that the game fine-tuned the concepts presented in the original and added more.

 The atmosphere was praised.
 Gamezebo highlighted the sounds, jumpscares, and animatronics, saying they contributed to an overall scary game.
 PC Gamer said that the game had an excellent environment, and that Cawthon "further establishes his skills at crafting a truly frightening experience".
 Critics similarly praised the story.
 Destructoid equated the plot to a complex mystery, and highlighted the Atari-style mini games as intriguing and disturbing.
 TouchArcade found the plot to be satisfying, saying that was less subtle than the original game's, but was still mysterious.

 Reviewers criticized the game's difficulty, many saying it detracted from the rest of the experience.
 TouchArcade said that the difficulty would discourage players who had not been interested in the original, and Gamezebo felt that the increased number of animatronics made the game feel overwhelming.
 PC Gamer contended that the constant pressure of the difficult gameplay took away from the horror and atmosphere.
 In a critical review, Nintendo Life noted that the number of tasks the player had to balance made Five Nights at Freddy's 2 stressful instead of scary, and made it feel worse than the original.
 The jumpscares were positively received, but some critics felt that they would become repetitive over time.
 Destructoid wrote that the jumpscares were effective, but would lose their horror if they were shown too frequently.
 Nintendo Life felt that they lost their appeal due to the complex gameplay, contending that the stress of playing made the jumpscares predictable rather than surprising.